HugBunadarbankinn/TicTacToe/documentation/designReport.md

 * Sandra Ósk Bender

 ##Introduction##
-This design report is a part of an assignment in a class at Reykjavík University called Software Architecture.
+This design report is a part of an assignment in a class at Reykjavík University called Software Engineering.
 We are developing the well known console game TicTacToe and we will be using a Test-driven development (TDD) as well as GitHub (source control system) to store the code.
 Other tools we are using are:
 * Travis
 * Gradle
-* Heroku
-* Selenium

 ##Class Diagram##
 The class diagram below is how we started out our project and we thought our diagram would look like.